fastlane/ci/README.md

 git submodule update
 ```

-## Environment variables
+## Environment variables for first run

+These are the environment variables that you must have resolved before you can run fastlane.ci.
 We recommend create a local `.keys` file that you can load using `source .keys` before starting the server.

+*Note:* For a full list of environment variables and their description, check out [docs/EnvironmentVariables.md](docs/EnvironmentVariables.md).

 `fastlane.ci` needs a CI-account that is used by `fastlane.ci` to commit and push changes that happen from the CI-side of things (e.g. a new build is triggered by a new commit).